js1972/z_fiori_launch/README.md

 ## Notes ##
 All other files except index.html can be ignored...
 They are just from me playing around with atom.io's jsFormat plugin.
+If your Fiori architecture is one with a SAP Gateway Hub, then this application must be served from the SAP Gateway Hub so that it is accessible to incoming connections.